Contributor: Daniela Isakov, MD

-Cyberbullying, like any bullying, often involves mean behavior: threats, harassment and negative comments that can demean or embarrass a child or teen.
-It happens online in texts, emails, video game chats and social media like Facebook and Twitter.
+Cyberbullying, like any bullying, is repetitive negative behavior that can demean or embarrass a child or teen.
+It can happen online in texts, emails, video game chats and on social media platforms like Facebook and Twitter.

 Watch for the warning signs: a child who is suddenly withdrawn, doesn’t want to go to school, seems to have low self-esteem or is scared or anxious without a known reason.

 Sometimes, responding to cyberbullying isn’t the right approach.
 If it’s just a single comment, ignoring it can make it stop.
 When it fails to get a response, this can take the air out of the bully’s sails.

 However, when it becomes a repeated pattern and is something violent, threatening or particularly cruel or personal that makes the victim too scared or embarrassed to go to school or hang out with friends, then it needs to be reported.